U.S. Companies In China Get Caught In The Trade War Crossfire

 "The vast majority of our companies have consistently reported and continue to report every year that their China operations are profitable — and not just profitable but more profitable than their operations overall," she says.

-"The market in China — I am so bullish on it for the long-term," Starbucks CEO Kevin Johnson told Bloomberg last month.
+"The market in China — I am so bullish on it for the long term," Starbucks CEO Kevin Johnson told Bloomberg last month.
 "We're going to be able to accelerate and build new stores for a long, long time in China."

 But the ongoing trade war tosses a new element of uncertainty into the best-laid plans of CEOs.

-China has shown in the past that it will retaliate against companies it's displeased with.
+China has shown in the past that it will retaliate against companies it is displeased with.

 After Marriott referred to Taiwan as a separate country on its website, the Beijing government shut down its online reservation site in China for a week, Rein says.
 More recently, the Chinese government took aim at Hong Kong companies such as airline Cathay Pacific because of the political turmoil there.